James Gordon Partridge Bisset: WWII and later command years

 In June 1939, command of the liner Franconia was turned over to Bisset.
 He remained with her from the outbreak of hostilities in September 1939 into early 1942 when he was appointed to the command of the Queen Mary on 23 February.
 Through the end of World War II, Bisset would captain both Queen Mary and Queen Elizabeth on a total of sixty-six wartime voyages.
 Including his war service in the Franconia, Bisset steamed 424,563 nautical miles and delivered 447,777 troops to various theaters of conflict from 1939 to 1946.
 On 28 August 1944, Bisset was named commodore of the Cunard Line by the company's board of directors.
 In July 1946, Bisset turned 63 thereby attaining the age for compulsory retirement from the Cunard service.
 On 16 October 1946, he captained the Queen Elizabeth on her maiden voyage in commercial service to New York.
 On 10 January 1947, Bisset formally handed over command of the Queen Elizabeth and retired from the Cunard Line.

 Retirement

 Bisset and his wife retired in 1948 to overlook Little Manly, Sydney Harbour, Australia where he was well received by the local community and by his own recollection through personal journals gave more than 1,800 talks about his sea career and war service to more than 200,000 Australians.
-Bisset died on 28 March 1967, aged 83 years, and was interred at Bournemouth, UK.

 Personal life

 Bisset was married to May Hodgson in London on 28 June 1913.
 They had one son, Barry, who died following childbirth from the effects of German Measles.

+Bisset died on 28 March 1967, aged 83 years, and was interred at Bournemouth, UK.